 - Analysing performance to identify the need for corrective actions

-- Providing or organising ongoing training and support for employees on a regular basis
+- Providing or organising ongoing Training and support for employees regularly

 - Establishing compliance performance indicators, monitoring and measuring compliance performance